patrickcortez/Exodus/README.md

 - Node: A directory on your filesystem that Exodus is tracking (e.g., /home/user/projects/my-site).
 This is the root of a versioned project.

-- Unit: A Device/Machine that has Exodus.
+- Unit: A Device/Machine that has Exodus, You can View, push or clone any Units Nodes.

 - Coordinator: An Exodus Server for Synchronizing and Managing Units Across a Network.